 As detailed in the complaint, one month after the Merger, on November 11, 2020, research firm Muddy Waters published a report entitled “MultiPlan: Private Equity Necrophilia Meets The Great 2020 Money Grab” (the “Report”).
 In the Report, Muddy Waters exposed MultiPlan as a rapidly deteriorating business, highlighting a number of facts that were either entirely omitted or misleadingly characterized in the Proxy and/or other public disclosures concerning the Merger.
 Following this Report, shares of MultiPlan’s stock significant declined in value, and currently trade at approximately $6.00 per share.

 On January 3, 2022, Vice Chancellor Will denied defendants’ motions to dismiss the complaint, paving the way for litigation to proceed.
 A copy of the Court’s Memorandum Opinion is available upon request, or may be reviewed online at Download.aspx (delaware.gov).

-MultiPlan stockholders who purchased or acquired CCXX or MPLN securities are encouraged to complete the form on this page, for additional information about this action and their legal rights and options.
+MultiPlan investors are encouraged to complete the form on this page for additional information about this action, and their legal rights and options.